 Fake charities and online storefronts are rampant during the holidays when impulse buying is at its zenith.
 Scammers set up fake stores and charities, then lure victims through ads and email campaigns.
 Scammers might pose as well-known merchants by copying their messaging and website design, or they might set up unique sites.
 The sites are set up to steal credit card information and other valuable information, such as passwords, upon checkout, and no item is delivered.

 Signs of a fake charity might be a request for you to pay over the phone, after an unsolicited phone call.
-Another charity scam tip-off is payment being requested through gift cards, GoFundMe, PayPal, Venmo, Messenger, money wire, etc.
+Another charity scam tip-off is payment being requested through gift cards, GoFundMe, CashApp, PayPal, Venmo, Messenger, money wire, etc.

 You see a notification that your package has been delivered outside your door, but don’t see it there when you arrive home!
 One of the reasons people invest in pricey doorway cams is to monitor and protect against stolen packages.
 Take advantage of an Amazon Locker delivery, if this is an ongoing problem.

-A fake scammer email might look like notification about your package but will be a scam link.
+A fake scammer email might look like a notification about your package but will be a scam link.
 Some sellers intentionally don’t send out packages, hoping to save money and that you’ll never notice.
 Other times, dishonest neighbors or passersby may see and steal your doorstep packages.

 Are you interested in something you see in a Facebook ad?
 Unfortunately, it may have been posted by a scammer who hacked into one of your trusted friend’s accounts.